How to Retire Early: Reach Early Retirement in 7 Simple Steps

 That way, if an unexpected emergency comes up and you have to push back your retirement date, you always have something to refer to so you can remember why you’re on the journey to begin with.

 Maybe you hate your job.
 You want more time with your kids while they’re younger.
 Maybe you just had a friend or family member pass away too young, and you want to make sure you get to enjoy your life more.
 Whatever it is, you have to have a strong reason to propel you when things get hard along the way.

 Retiring early isn’t easy, but it is possible.
 Defining your “why” will help keep your motivation high during difficult times.

 Once you have a strong, compelling reason for retiring early, it’s time to envision what those early retirement years will look like.
 Do you want to live out a frugal retirement dream?
 Would you rather live out your retirement years in luxury?
 Do you want to travel all the time?
 Would you be okay living in an RV, or is flying first class more your speed?

-For the record, there’s no right or wrong way to retire.
+For the record, there isn’t one best way to retire early.
 Each and every person gets to decide how they want their retirement years to look, what they want to do in retirement, and how much they want to spend.